 - When children are acting out because their parents are in process of a divorce.

 The goal of family therapy is to improve the interactions of family members.
 The role of the therapist is to promote understanding, empathy and good communication.
-When this happens, helpful and satisfying resolutions can be achieved with respect for each other, strengthening family relationships.
+When this happens, helpful and satisfying resolutions can be achieved.